edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/deployment.md

 1. Edit the information to appropriately match the camera.
 The fields `Address`, `MACAddress` and `Port` should match that of the camera:

     !!! note
-        If running in secure mode all the api executions need the JWT token generated previously.
+        If running in secure mode the commands might need the JWT or consul token generated previously.

     ```bash
     curl -X POST -H 'Content-Type: application/json'  \